kooznitsa/kooznitsa/README.md

-## Hi, my name is Julia
+## Julia Kuznetsova.
+Junior Python Developer

 ### 👩‍💻 About me

-I am a beginner Python developer based in Serbia.
-I started to actively learn Python and Django in summer 2022.
+I am a self-taught Python developer based in Serbia.
+I started to actively learn Python and frameworks in summer 2022.

 :zap: I'm learning Python, Python frameworks and web development tools by myself and using selected online courses.